theNewDynamic/aba-icc/aba-news/_posts/2014-08-24-2014-international-humanitarian-law-dialogues.md

 ---

-Please find video links to updates for each of the international criminal tribunals, specifically updates on the International Criminal Court by Madame Prosecutor [Fatou Bensouda](https://www.youtube.com/watch?v=FDH2dNJ7t3c) (The Gambia), International Criminal Tribunal for the former Yugoslavia by Prosecutor [Serge Brammertz](https://www.youtube.com/watch?v=QgSK9VMQdQQ) (Belgium), International Criminal Tribunal for Rwanda by Prosecutor [Hassan Jallow](https://www.youtube.com/watch?v=ee5wZ3wC2oU) (The Gambia), Special Court for Sierra Leone by Madame Prosecutor [Brenda Hollis](https://www.youtube.com/watch?v=XNTiWx77Gro) (USA), and the Extraordinary Chambers in the Courts of Cambodia by International Co-Prosecutor [Nicholas Koumjian](https://www.youtube.com/watch?v=1nMJWNsMy3s) (USA).
+Please find video links to updates for each of the international criminal tribunals, specifically updates on the International Criminal Court by Madame Prosecutor [Fatou Bensouda](https://www.youtube.com/watch?v=FDH2dNJ7t3c) (The Gambia), The International Criminal Tribunal for the former Yugoslavia by Prosecutor [Serge Brammertz](https://www.youtube.com/watch?v=QgSK9VMQdQQ) (Belgium), The International Criminal Tribunal for Rwanda by Prosecutor [Hassan Jallow](https://www.youtube.com/watch?v=ee5wZ3wC2oU) (The Gambia), The Special Court for Sierra Leone by Madame Prosecutor [Brenda Hollis](https://www.youtube.com/watch?v=XNTiWx77Gro) (USA), and the The Extraordinary Chambers in the Courts of Cambodia by International Co-Prosecutor [Nicholas Koumjian](https://www.youtube.com/watch?v=1nMJWNsMy3s) (USA).

 ---